UBC-MDS/introduction-machine-learning/chapters/en/slides/module7/module7_05.md

 We need each of these values to explain the next measurements.

-  - The `.ravel()` function “flattens” or “unravels” the matrix into a 1D array which makes it easier to obtain the values which we need to explain the next concepts.
+  - The `.ravel()` function “flattens” or “unravels” the matrix into a 1D array which makes it easier to obtain the individual values.

 ---